ekimb/contig-connectors/README.md

-# Identifying contig similarity across metagenomic datasets
+# Benchmarkig Metagenomic Contig Matches
 Last modified on: September 30, 2021

 This project is part of the Petabyte-Scale Sequence Search: Metagenomics Benchmarking Codeathon, hosted virtually from Monday, September 27, 2021 to Friday, October 1, 2021.